TestGorilla LogoTestGorilla Logo

 1. Workforce development planning

-This means creating a comprehensive talent map for all employees, including your C-level team members.
-The goal is to understand the baseline (i.e. the starting point) for all of your employees, identify skills gaps, and see what kind of training workers need to acquire new skills.
+This translates into creating a comprehensive talent map for all employees, including your C-level team members.
+The goal is to understand your talent baseline, identify skills gaps, determine what kind of training workers require to acquire new skills, and whether you require external hires to meet your workforce needs.

 2. Financial planning